jyrj/Coffee-Shop-WebAPP/README.md

 ### *Scope for improvement:*

-- Although the endpoints are secured, still CSS hasn't been covered.
+- Although the endpoints are secured, still XSS hasn't been covered.
 - Perfest AuthO authorization example, frontend needs to be improved.
 - Currently learning ReactJS to implement frontend.